FreePhoenix888/find-and-replace-in-github-file-in-all-repositories/README.md

 ```
 find-and-replace-in-github-file-in-all-repositories [Options]

-Find and replace text in github file
+Find and replace text in github file in all repositories

 Options:
   --help           Show help                                           [boolean]